A £72m response! Brilliant Pepe shows Arsenal what they will be missing | Goal.com

 A wonderful effort early in the second half crashed against the underside of the bar before he finally got the goal he deserved, bending an excellent finish into the top corner from Joe Willock’s cross.

 The reaction from the Arsenal players told its own story.
-They knew the pressure Pepe has been under during the past few days and were clearly delighted for their team-mate.
+They knew the pressure Pepe was under during the past few days and were clearly delighted for their team-mate.

 It was a reminder of why Arsenal invested so heavily to bring the Ivory Coast international in from Lille in the summer of 2019.